 Responsive design makes the experience enjoyable for every visitor, regardless of what device they use to view your site.
 Responsive design uses a grid system which means the page is divided into columns (typically 12) that are sized at 100% of the width of the browser.
 This grid is fluid and flexible and the content within it can adapt and rearrange itself (move, stack, etc.) to fit the screen size.
-The term "responsive" is used because the grid and content within it are able to recognize and "respond" to the size the screen on which it appears.
+The term "responsive" is used because the grid and content within it can recognize and "respond" to the size of the screen on which it appears.

 To ensure your website is responsive, hire a professional developer to build your site, or create it using a responsive platform like Squarespace.

 Avoid Flash—it’s not supported by Android or iOS, so even if you use it, it won’t appear on mobile devices; this will lead to users seeing an error that reads something like “Unplayable Content.”
 This kind of error will likely confuse your viewer and cause a less-than-satisfactory experience.

 When dealing with images, make sure you only include high-quality photos and graphics.